seanbreckenridge/exobrain/programming/sicp/01/README.md

 (or (x < 5) (x > 10))` == `(and (x >= 5) (x <= 10))
 ```

 Procedures `bind` their variables to locally scoped `bound variables`.
-Globally bound variables that arent bound by a procedure definition are known as `free` variables (lots of keywords and other procedure names are `free`).
+Globally bound variables that aren't bound by a procedure definition are known as `free` variables (lots of keywords and other procedure names are `free`).